bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 curl -X POST -H "Authorization: ACCESS-TOKEN" "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds" -d '{"hook_info":{"type":"bitrise"},"build_params":{"branch":"master","workflow_id":"primary"},"triggered_by":"curl"}'
 ```

+{% include message_box.html type="note" title="Authorization" content="All examples in this guide use the `https://api.bitrise.io/v0.1/apps/APP-SLUG/builds` endpoint.
+This endpoint can only be authorized with a Personal Access Token!"%}

 {% include message_box.html type="note" title="Interactive cURL call configurator" content="You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app's [bitrise.io](https://www.bitrise.io) page and switching to `Advanced` mode in the popup.
 At the bottom of the popup you can find a `curl` call, based on the parameters you specify in the popup.

-**Note that this call uses the** `**app.bitrise.io**` **URL and the app's build trigger token, as opposed to the personal access token shown in the examples in this guide.
-You can only use the personal access token for all endpoints at api.bitrise.io.**"%}
+**Note that this call uses the** `app.bitrise.io` **URL and the app's build trigger token, as opposed to the personal access token shown in the examples in this guide.
+All other parameters, however, work the same way.**"%}

 Let's break this request down!